vacmatch/vacmatch/README.md

 ### If you are using Eclipse...

-1. Create a file with path
+1. First create a file with path `~/.sbt/0.13/plugins/plugins.sbt`
 2. Introduce in it the following line

 		addSbtPlugin("com.typesafe.sbteclipse" % "sbteclipse-plugin" % "3.0.0")